tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapter1.md

 "The Vendor and Contractor entrance is in the rear loading dock area,"  said a smug-sounding security guard as {{ extra.daimon.hero }} approached the front entrance.

 "Funny.
 You can check my name please.  {{ extra.daimon.hero_fullname }}.
-You DO know how to read, yes?"  {{ extra.daimon.hero }} said with a false smile and wide eyes.
+You DO... know how to read, yes?"  {{ extra.daimon.hero }} said with a false smile and wide eyes

+"Huh, it's on the list.
+Congrats on being more than a '+1'.
+Have a good night, sir," the guard replied.

+_Wow, What a douche canoe_ I think to myself.
+I shouldn't be too hard on him though... maybe I can get him a new forehead or some chaste tree berry supplements.
+Chaste tree berry was also known as "Monk's pepper" and was used to dampen libido in the Middle Ages.
+Don't ask me why I know that or even remember it, I just do.